 - small community initiatives.

 An example of the kinds of initiative that the program supports is the Bathurst Writers’ and Readers’ Festival.
-In 2017, the Bathurst Memorial Entertainment Centre (BMEC) received a grant from CSU to help put on events for the festival.
+In 2017, the Bathurst Memorial Entertainment Centre (BMEC) received a grant from Charles Sturt University to help put on events for the festival.

 Kylie Shead, Creative Producer at BMEC, described how the grant helped them and local people.